Västmanlands Fotbollförbund: Background

 The Association was founded on 1 August 1938 and currently has 72 member clubs serving 12,000 players and officials.
 Based in Västerås, the Association's Chairman is Birger Jonsson.

 The main goal of VFF is to promote, manage and develop football in Västmanland.
-From their district, several professional and international soccer players such as Stefan Pettersson, Pontus Kåmark, Gary Sundgren, Peter Markstedt, Fredrik Stenman, Jonny Rödlund, Åsa Jakobsson, Susanne Hedberg and Malin Flink.
+The district has produced several notable football players such as Stefan Pettersson, Pontus Kåmark, Gary Sundgren, Peter Markstedt, Fredrik Stenman, Jonny Rödlund, Åsa Jakobsson, Susanne Hedberg and Malin Flink.

 Affiliated members

 The following clubs are affiliated to the Västmanlands FF: